ytmknd/PSNanoDHCPServ/README.md

 Therefore this server *doesn't* have many functions that other servers have.
 And this server *doesn't* compliant exactlry with [RFC2131](https://www.ietf.org/rfc/rfc2131.txt).

-I assume that this server should be terminated quickly after use(after sending the network settings to a target PC).
+I assume that this server would used temporalily and should be terminated quickly after use(after sending the network settings to a target PC).

 ## Usage